FabioCaffarello/labdata-tcc/libs/golang/ddd/domain/entities/config-vault/README.md

-# config-vault
+# config-vault/entity

-`config-vault` is a Go library that provides structures and functions to manage and manipulate configuration entities within a system.
+`config-vault/entity` is a Go library that provides structures and functions to manage and manipulate configuration entities within a system.
 This library includes utilities for converting data between different formats, validating configuration data, and generating necessary identifiers.

 ## Features